TrustInSoft/demos/new-demo/README.md

 - Test with an empty array
 - Test with an null (unallocated) array

-When running the 4 unit tests, they all pass.
+When running the 4 unit tests, they all pass, and on top of that the code coverage is 100%.
 This can be verified by running `make clean cov`
 ```bash
 $ make clean cov